List of Big Nate characters and premises: Kelly

+Kelly is Nate's second girlfriend.
+They met at the soccer camp.
+She goes to Jefferson.
+They broke up after Nate wrote a breakup note on a detention slip in an attempt to chase after Jenny again.
+They dated from July 2001 to April 2002.
+She is mentioned in two comics from 2013 and 2016.
+She makes her first appearance in over two decades on August 11, 2025.

 Other characters

 Wink Summers

 Chief Meteorologist Wink Summers is never seen, and only heard from during his show, but Nate constantly calls him and complains whenever any part of the weather is not to his liking or if Wink's forecast is wrong.
-Wink Summers is his nickname because his real name is Dick Schipp.
+Wink Summers is actually his professional name used on air; his real name being Dick Schipp.
 He was replaced by Chip Cavendish and transferred to a weekend meteorologist in August 2011.
-In 2013, it has been revealed that Wink Summers came back as the chief meteorologist.
-His wife divorced him during the demotion and married the sports anchor.
+In 2013, Wink Summers came back as the chief meteorologist.
+His wife had divorced him during his demotion and married the sports anchor.

 Wink's first ever on-screen major role in the entire Big Nate franchise is in the Big Nate episode "The Future is Fuzzy".

+In the TV series, he is voiced by Chester Rushing.

 Dot and Doug Halloway

 Dot and Doug Halloway are Dee Dee's mom and dad.
 They've appeared in a few comics, the novel Big Nate Goes for Broke, and the Big Nate episode "Sixtween Candles".

+In the TV series, they are voiced by Christina Kelly and James Arnold Taylor.

 Don Eustis

-Donald "Don" Eustis is Spitsy's owner, who is depicted as a heavy man and a bachelor, and the next-door neighbor of the Wrights.
+Donald "Don" Eustis is depicted as a heavy man, a bachelor, and the next-door neighbor of the Wrights.
 Nate has an autumn job raking leaves for Mr. Eustis.
 He also has a summer job mowing his lawn, and a winter job shoveling snow.
+He owns a chaotic dog named Spitsy and Nate wishes he had a dog so he walks Spitsy and babysits him.
+Spitsy can be a handful sometimes.
+In Big Nate: On a Roll, Spitsy gives him a black eye.

+He does not appear in the TV series, despite Spitsy making occasional appearances.

 Peter

-Peter is a six-year-old boy who Nate sometimes babysits and serves as a 'Book Buddy.'
-He speaks with a lateral lisp, has an above-average IQ and reads at a college level.
+Peter is a 7-year-old boy who Nate sometimes babysits and serves as a 'Book Buddy.'
+He speaks with a lateral lisp, has an IQ of 204, and reads at a college level.
 Nate tutors him by introducing him to Femme Fatality comics.

 Miranda

-Miranda is a six-year-old girl who was once babysat by Ellen Wright.
+Miranda is a 6-year-old girl who was once babysat by Ellen Wright.
 She also enjoys ragging on Nate Wright.
-Nate once substituted Miranda's book buddy and on multiple occasions, he found Spitsy stealing Miranda's dolls because he wanted to.
+Nate once substituted Miranda's book buddy and on multiple occasions, he found Spitsy stealing Miranda's dolls.
 She occasionally works with Peter.